residuum II | collab with Yeats – he only died 84 years ago

 but it only takes one person

-to crack their sky,
+to crack open their sky,

 then, we astronomers spend

-our lives asking these zealots
+our lives asking our zealots

 the non-answerable “why?”